gchq/Palisade-services/palisade-service/README.md

 # Palisade Service

 The Palisade Service is the entry point into the rest of the Palisade Services, it accepts a request from the client and passes it forwards to the User Service to continue on the processing of the request.
-The client then receives a token used to connect to the Filtered Resource Service and retrieve the processed request.
+The client then receives a token used to connect to the Filtered Resource Service and retrieve the processed data.

 ## High-Level Architecture
 <!---
 See palisade-service/doc/palisade-service.drawio for the source of this diagram
 --->
 ![Palisade Service diagram](doc/palisade-service.png)
-THe routing of requests is shown in the diagram above.
+The routing of requests is shown in the diagram above.
 The yellow boxes indicate the client, and the purple are kafka topics.

 ## Message Model and Database Domain